panquemao/paste-code-demo/README.md

 ### Updates

 * `2023 - 01 - 09: ` New update!
 Have you ever dreamed to execute `javascript` in Paste Code?
 Now you can do it!
-Just type `execute` in the terminal.
-For example, if you want to execute `console.log('Hello World!')` in the window 0, you can write `execute 0` in the terminal.
+Just type `execute` or `run` in the terminal.
+For example, if you want to execute `console.log('Hello World!')` in the window 0, you can write `execute 0` or `run 0` in the terminal.

 * `2023 - 01 - 05: ` Themes for everyone.
 Yeeeeeeeey 🙈 🙉 🙊 How to customise your theme?
 Just type `theme set <theme>` in the terminal.
 You can also use `theme list` to see all available themes.